dhalianeza/Gallery-app/README.md

 ## user story
  * view differnt photo
  * user can share the photo
- * user can search  according
+ * user can search  according according to categories
 ## Technologies Used
  python3.6
  django